deckaii/myShell/readme.md

 ## Other notes

 There are supporting exercises to help you with the project.
 You will find them all under the [lab4 Section of the CA216 Site](https://ca216.computing.dcu.ie/labs/ca216).
 Use Git regularly and commit versions of your code often.

+To compile the shell, just enter 'make' in the command line.
+To run the shell do './keysh <filename>'.